ryan-haver/triplo/WEBUI-README.md

 ### How It Works

 1. **Container Start**:

     - `init-config.sh` generates initial `config.json` from env vars (if provided)
     - Web UI server starts on port 8080
     - Triplo AI starts with configuration
+    - Remote Desktop preference is loaded from `/root/.config/Triplo AI/platform-settings.json` (falling back to the `ENABLE_NOVNC` env var the first time)

-2. **Web UI Updates**:
+1. **Web UI Updates**:

     - User modifies settings in Web UI
     - Click "Save" → writes to `config.json`
+    - Access tab actions also write to supporting files (authentication → `/root/.config/Triplo AI/webui-auth.json`, Remote Desktop toggle → `/root/.config/Triplo AI/platform-settings.json`).
+Authentication data is encrypted at rest; the companion key lives alongside the config volume (see below).
     - Backend automatically restarts Triplo AI
     - New settings take effect immediately

-3. **Persistence**:
+1. **Persistence**:

     - Configuration stored in `/root/.config/Triplo AI/config.json`
+    - Web/noVNC credentials stored in `/root/.config/Triplo AI/webui-auth.json`
+    - Encryption key for those credentials stored in `/root/.config/Triplo AI/webui-auth.key`; keep it with your volume backups because both files are required to decrypt
+    - Remote Desktop toggle stored in `/root/.config/Triplo AI/platform-settings.json`
     - Mounted as Docker volume → survives container restarts
     - No need to set env vars again

+### Encrypted Credentials

+- The first container start generates `/root/.config/Triplo AI/webui-auth.key`, a 32-byte secret used to encrypt `/root/.config/Triplo AI/webui-auth.json`.
+- Deleting either file breaks the pairing; remove both (or set `RESET_WEB_AUTH=true`) if you want the container to regenerate fresh credentials from env vars.
+- Back up the key file with the rest of the config volume—losing it means you cannot recover the stored passwords, while leaking it lets anyone decrypt them.

+### Remote Desktop Shortcuts

+- The Access tab's Remote Desktop card exposes quick "Open noVNC" and "Log out of noVNC" controls so you can launch or revoke browser sessions without memorizing the port.
+The logout button now talks to the Web UI backend, which rotates the noVNC auth realm and restarts the VNC stack so browsers lose their cached session without interrupting the Web UI tab.
+- When Triplo sits behind a reverse proxy, set `NOVNC_PUBLIC_URL` to the externally reachable noVNC URL so the "Open" link uses the right host/port.
+The logout workflow no longer depends on this value.

 ### Configuration Priority